 Town Planning Scheme No. 4 (TPS) consists of the scheme text and a set of zoning and special control area maps.

 The TPS is to be read in conjunction with the Local Planning Strategy (see below), Local Planning Policies and the Deemed Provisions (as set out in the Schedule 2 of the Planning and Development (Local Planning Schemes) Regulations 2015).
+Further information can be obtained from Department of Planning, Lands and Heritage.

 Town Planning Scheme No. 4 is being updated by a series of Scheme Amendments to Scheme 4 in accordance with the Local Planning Strategy and Scheme Review (Audit) Report.